 The most probable number (MPN) analysis is a statistical method based on the random dispersion of microorganisms per volume in a given sample.

-- In this method, measured volumes of water are added to a series of tube containing a liquid indicator growth medium.
+- In this method, measured volumes of water are added to a series of tubes containing a liquid indicator growth medium.

 - The media receiving one or more indicator bacteria show growth and a characteristic color change.
 The color change is absent in those receiving only an inoculum of water without indicator bacteria.

 - From the number and distribution of positive and negative reactions, the MPN of indicator organisms in the sample may be estimated by reference to statistical tables.